alice-i-cecile/rust-variadics-background/src/features.md

   - `fn add_bundle<..T: Component>(component: T)`
   - each type in the variadic generic list must implement the supplied trait(s)
   - critical for more almost all use cases of variadic generics: you can't even use methods from `Any` without trait bounds
+- C: **Flexible variadic generic argument position**
+  - `struct Query<?Q: WorldQuery, ?F: WorldQuery + FilterFetch>`
+    - any type provided must be able to be seperated into exactly one of the adjacent variadic generics
+  - unbounded adjacent variadic generics are impossible
+    - consider `type AmbiguousTupleUnion<?A, ?B>`
+    - for any provided element, we have no way of knowing whether it belongs to `A` or `B`
+  - variadic generics can live in any position, improving ergonomics and expressivity
+  - enables the use of more than one variadic generic per type
+  - adjacent variadics must have a guarantee that the types cannot co-exist
+  - this feature becomes much more usable and useful with [negative impls](https://github.com/rust-lang/negative-impls-initiative)
+  - may need [negative trait bounds](https://github.com/rust-lang/rust/issues/42721) to be useful enough: `struct Query<?Q: WorldQuery + !FilterFetch, ?F: WorldQuery + FilterFetch>`

 ## Impossible features